Repairing or replacing rotten fascia wood boards is essential step that many homeowners miss, when installing gutters.

 I always recommend AZEK / PVC trim board for the following reasons:

-A) PVC will not rot!
+A) PVC trim will not rot

-D) PVC will last much longer than even pressure treated wood!
+D) PVC will last much longer than even pressure treated wood

 Basically, PVC / AZEK board costs $2.5-3.5 per linear foot for 1×8 boards.
 This is just the prices for materials, and does not include labor charges to do the install.

 Thanks for reading – take care of your roof!

 Have a roofing question or issue?
-Ask me anything!
+Ask me any roofing question!